tarik-ajanovic/TEZ/README.md

 ## Note

 This website was a group project for a university exam.
-Other contributors are: Emin Mulaimović and Tarik Ajanović
+Other contributors are: Emin Mulaimović and Zara Medunjanin